raleel/mythras-srd/0008_Creatures.md

 #### Multi-Limbed

-Similar to Multi-headedmulti-headed, the creature gains an additional Combat Action per extra pair of limbs (beyond the first) it can bring to bear during combat – those normally used to hold up or move the creature do not count.
-These extra Combat Actions can only be used to perform actions with those specific limbs, andlimbs and are lost as each pair are immobilised or incapacitated.
+Similar to Multi-headed, the creature gains an additional Combat Action per extra pair of limbs (beyond the first) it can bring to bear during combat – those normally used to hold up or move the creature do not count.
+These extra Combat Actions can only be used to perform actions with those specific limbs and are lost as each pair are immobilized or incapacitated.

 #### Night Sight